joelphimes/Niger-Political-Shift-Examination/README.md

 <img src="./img/PG6.png">

 Overall:\
-Simple Linear Regression Model: Predicts Niger's Gross Capital Formation (USD) using Net Bilateral Aid Flows (USD) from DAC donors.\
+Simple Linear Regression Model:\
-This model aims to predict Niger's Gross Capital Formation (a critical economic indicator reflecting the country's investment health) using Net Bilateral Aid Flows from DAC donors, a measure of international financial support.
+This model aims to predict Niger's Gross Capital Formation (a critical economic indicator reflecting the country's investment health - USD) using Net Bilateral Aid Flows from DAC donors (USD), a measure of international financial support.
 The relationship between these two variables could provide insights into how foreign aid impacts Niger's economic health and, subsequently, its political stability.
 A strong correlation might suggest that changes in foreign aid influence Niger's economic and, potentially, political landscape.

 Analysis:\
 The model results reveal a strong relationship between Net Bilateral Aid Flows from DAC donors and Gross Capital Formation, as indicated by the high R-squared value of 0.861.
 This value signifies that approximately 86.1% of the variation in Gross Capital Formation can be attributed to changes in Net Bilateral Aid Flows, showcasing a good fit of the model to the data.
 Furthermore, the small p-value (9.19e-12) for the F-statistic confirms the model's overall significance, suggesting that the independent variable, Net Bilateral Aid Flows, significantly impacts the dependent variable, Gross Capital Formation.
 The regression coefficients, with a negative Y-intercept of -4.749e+08 and a slope of 5.3360, imply that Gross Capital Formation decreases when Net Bilateral Aid Flows are zero.
 On average, it increases by 5.3360 units, with each unit rising in Net Bilateral Aid Flows, which are statistically significant based on their p-values and 95% confidence intervals.